GIScience/ohsome-quality-api/CONTRIBUTING.md

 - To add dependencies: `poetry add package-name`
 - To update dependencies: `poetry update package-name`

+### MacOS
+When installing matplotlib freetype needed to be installed on the system level.
+Run: `brew install freetype`

 ## Environment Variables for accessing Database